 FAST & PRAY: Please us in fasting and praying every Wednesday for the needs of increasing Respect for Life in this world.

-VOX VITAE: For more information about Vox Vitae, including pro-life articles, go to the website at www.voxvitae.org.
+VOX VITAE: For more information about Vox Vitae, including the upcoming Pro-Life Youth Camp and Pro-Life Adult Camp (both in July), go to the website at www.voxvitae.org.

 RACHEL’S VINEYARD RETREATS—For Healing After Abortion: A Rachel’s Vineyard retreat is for men and women struggling with the emotional and spiritual pain of abortion.
 The retreat is designed to help participants work through repressed grief and anger in a safe, nonjudgmental setting and come to acceptance, healing, and hope for the future.
 Developed in the Roman Catholic Tradition, it utilizes spiritual exercises and rituals to help grieve the loss of unborn children and to accept God’s forgiveness.
 All inquiries and registrations are confidential.
 Cost is $215 per person.
 For dates, registration, and more information, call 866-2-RACHEL (866-272-2435) or go to www.rachelsvineyard.org.